 Results of Achilles tendinitis surgery are generally very good.
 Studies on tendon debridement have reported return to pre-surgical activity level in up to 75% of patients, with up to a 90% patient satisfaction rate.
 Gastrocnemius recession has also shown good results, with high rates of reduced pain and improved function after surgery.

 The main factor in surgical recovery is the amount of damage to the tendon.
 The greater the amount of tendon involved, the longer the recovery period, and the less likely a patient will be able to return to sports activity.

 Physiotherapy is good for sorting out most issues like achilles tendinitis and tendinopathies but the therapist and patients need to understand what is driving that patient issue a zoom in and zoom out approach.
 Once the blanket approach has been tried the calf stretches, the eccentric loading and heel drops and if that all fails what then.
 For majority this will keep them pain free but for the patient it didn’t help what next?
 Well get in contact with your movement physiotherapist.

 My Message to You

 You have to educate your skeletal system to have relationship with all your ankle bones and move them in a three-dimensional motion or at best understand what you can’t do.
-The foot is not just 2 bones starting from the ankle which most health professional focus on there are 26 bones in the foot which you need to explore then you will be on a better path to sort out your Achilles issue and maybe tidy up other issues on the way.
+The foot is not just 2 bones starting from the ankle which most health professionals focus on.
+There are 26 bones in the foot which you need to explore, then you will be on a better path to sort out your Achilles issue and maybe tidy up other issues on the way.